Start an App Business the “Easy” Way: Buy One!

 “Good apps might appear to perform poorly because they are relatively new or because they’ve been marketed poorly.
 Others might be legitimate fixer-uppers.
 Ultimately, buyers have to rely on their best business sense before taking out a flyer on an app.”

 The app industry is more than about app development and app stores.
-App entrepreneurs don’t just have the option of developing apps.
-They can skip the development process too.
-With app brokerage sites like Apptopia, appsters can take ideas and turn the, into apps – without ever building one.
+App entrepreneurs exploring how to start an app business don’t just have the option of developing apps.
+They can skip the development process, too, and just buy an app.
+With app brokerage sites like Apptopia, appsters can take ideas and turn them into apps – without ever building one.